communityii/yii2-user/README.md

 ```

 ### User Component Setup
-Setup the user component in your configuration file to for the yii2-user module.
+Setup the user component in your configuration file for the yii2-user module.

 ```php
 'components' => [